This program is no longer accepting new student applications.

 The literature immersion gives students the opportunity to read, analyze, and evaluate works of fiction, poetry, and drama.
 While studying and practicing different methods of approaching literary texts, students explore their diverse social, cultural, and historical contexts.

 This course emphasizes the enjoyment and study of poetry with primary attention to major poetry in English.
 Students will develop (and apply) a working vocabulary of the concepts and terminology used to discuss and analyze poetry, through close readings of individual poems, lectures on specific poets, and theories of poetics.
-Part of the literary and cultural studies immersion and minor; the creative writing minor; and may also be taken as an elective.
-Fulfills a perspectives requirement in the artistic and social categories.

 Drama and Theatre